 I work with B2B executives to implement innovative outsourcing programs that drive results.
 While I've worked with companies of all sizes and verticals, my focus is on the manufacturing industry.

 Work alongside the support team to ensure proper program implementation

 List any work-related awards you've won with a brief description.

 For example: Rookie of the Year, 2018: I was named Outsourcing Solutions' rookie sales rep of the year for driving outstanding results for clients and my exceptional social selling presence.

 Do you blog?
 Post any articles published on third-party sites in the publication section of your profile.

-Don't just write your formal degrees.
-Also include relevant online courses or certifications you've completed.
+Don't just write your formal degrees in the education section.
+Also, include relevant online courses or certifications you've completed.